yyh-pc/LidarSLAM/paraview_wrapping/Plugin/doc/How_to_SLAM_with_LidarView.md

 You can export the trajectory (for example as a `.csv` or `.poses` file) to avoid running the SLAM again.
 To save it, select the **Trajectory** output in the **Pipeline Browser** panel, then hit `Ctrl+s` (or **Advance** tab > **File** > **Save Data**), and choose the output format and name in the dialog window.

 Later, to load the trajectory back in LidarView, you can drag and drop the `.poses` file in LidarView, or **Advance** tab > **File** > **Open**.

+### Reload trajectory

+A trajectory can be saved (see next section) and a path field can be set to reload it afterwards.
+This allows to do some trajectory modification tests (e.g. pose graph optimization) and to reset to a known state without running the whole data again.
+This can also be used to compare or mix some trajectories acquired through different methods.

 ### Saving keypoint maps